dreamcatcher-tech/network/Inbox/2025-03-31 0945 super as a built in repo.md

 Write a special key to the blob store: `@self` which will point to the self repo.

 `tree` is what we should rename actor operations to.

+Make two kinds of git fs object - one that handles only writes to objects, and the other which handles writes to metadata.

+The metadata capable one depends on the object based one.

+When calling on git metadata, we are always interested in the tip, hence we need to query the db to get the latest versions.
+But objects do not need this query.